FEBRUARY 2026

 Walking tour

-As a pre cursor to a new residential project in Deptford, our office was lucky enough to be invited on the ‘museum of Slavery and Freedom’s walking tour of Deptford’, exploring the forgotten relationship the area has with the slave trade.
-The first ship involved in Britain’s triangular trade sailed from Deptford.
+As a pre cursor to our work on former ship wright houses in Deptford, our office delved into the history of Deptford via the ‘museum of Slavery and Freedom’s walking tour of Deptford’ exploring the forgotten relationship the area has with the slave trade and the first ship involved in Britain’s triangular trade which sailed from Deptford ship yard.

 Since its transformation from a small fishing village to a royal dockyard – now Convoys Wharf – in the 16th century, Deptford has produced hundreds of ships for wars, trade and slavery.
 Deptford’s history has been tied to Britain’s history of colonialism and slavery for centuries.